AdaCore/gnatstudio/docs/users_guide/extending.rst

   defined in the Build Manager and the Build Launcher dialogs.

 *%GPS*
-  Replace by the home directory for GPS (ie the .gps directory in which GPS stores its own configuration files).
+  Replaced by the home directory for GPS (ie the .gps directory in which GPS stores its own configuration files).

 *%i*